-Of course you want to eat as many of your peas fresh as you can!!
-There is nothing better than a fresh picked pea either eaten raw or cooked.
+Of course, you want to eat as many of your peas fresh as you can!!
+There is nothing better than a freshly picked pea either eaten raw or cooked.
 But peas are actually one of the easiest veggies to preserve.
 Peas can be canned (but you MUST use a pressure cooker), dried or our favorite frozen.

 Pests and Diseases

-Birds can be a big problem to growing peas.
+Birds can be a big problem for growing peas.
 You are growing peas early in the spring when there is not a lot of food for the birds.
-I have seen birds dig up new planted seeds.
-Also birds will eat the newly sprouted seedlings.
+I have seen birds dig up newly planted seeds.
+Also, birds will eat the newly sprouted seedlings.
 In our area Quail seem to be the biggest offenders.
 You can easily deter them by covering your beds with a good fabric row cover until the plants have grown to about 6 inches in height.

 A few other thoughts on growing peas

-I’ve given you the basics on growing peas, so get out there and get your peas planted.
+I’ve given you the basics of growing peas, so get out there and get your peas planted.

 Recipes using Peas

 We have a few favorite recipes that we cook quite often that use our garden-grown peas.